June 2, 2020

 >>How to stain your Ivar cabinet: a step by step guide

 Doorknobs make it look a little chicer also you can make it fit a certain style depending on the type of doorknobs you choose.
-I added some on mine and I’m glad I did.
+I added doorknobs.
 It’s more coherent with the rest of the entryway now.
-My favorite online shops for these types of things are Superfront, Pretty pegs, or Norse.
+My favorite online shops for these types of things are Etsy, Superfront, Pretty pegs, or Norse.

 This is a cool way to add texture to these cabinets.
 I particularly like the cane coating idea.